General Considerations when Building Simulink Models

 Here are some model-building hints you might find useful:

 In general, more memory will increase performance.

 Well organized and documented models are easier to read and understand.
 Signal labels and model annotations can help describe what is happening in a model.
-For more information, see Signal Names and Labels and Describe Models Using Notes and Annotations.
+For more information, see Signal Names and Labels and Annotate Models.

 If several of your models use the same blocks, you can save these blocks for easy reuse.
 For example, you can save a collection of blocks in a custom library.
 Then, when you build new models, you can copy these blocks from the library.

 Generally, when building a model, design it first on paper, then build it using the computer.
 Then, when you start putting the blocks together into a model, add the blocks to the model window before adding the lines that connect them.
 This way, you can reduce how often you need to open block libraries.

 - Model a Continuous System

 - Model Differential Algebraic Equations